najahsadmim/ArithmeticCalculator/README.md

 # Basic Arithmetic Calculator

-A Java-based application that parses and solves simple arithmetic expressions.
-This project demonstrates string manipulation, input parsing, and basic object-oriented programming in Java.
+This project contains two versions of a simple arithmetic calculator, one written in Java, another in Python.
+Both versions demonstrate string manipulation, input parsing, and basic object-oriented programming.

 **Features:**